 - Spills – Something like gas, salt, pet urine, a misapplication of weed control, or fertilizer.
 Always check for loose gas caps and never fill the gas tank while the mower is on the grass.
 Move it to the driveway or sidewalk to refill.

 Run through these scenarios, and you may be able to self-diagnosis your issues.
 These by no means identify all problems, but we find it gets most.
 If you suspect a disease, bring in samples of the browning grass in a sandwich bag.
 Try to get grass blades from the edge of the spot that is part green and part brown.
 Pictures took up close, and from a few steps away can also help.
 We like to be hands-on when it comes to diagnosing the problem.
 We get the questions every season, and sometimes, explaining the problem over the phone just isn’t the same as seeing it up close.
 Bringing the issue to us is easy and painless.

-How to Take a Picture of Your Lawn and Weeds
+How to Take a Picture of Grass and Weeds

 Bad Example of a Weed Photo